MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -DSNConversionMode
-!!!
-Exchange Server 2010

-The DSNConversionMode parameter controls how Exchange handles delivery status notifications (DSNs) that are generated by earlier versions of Exchange or non-Exchange messaging systems.
-You can specify one of the following values for this parameter:

-- UseExchangeDSNs

-- PreserveDSNBody

-- DoNotConvert

-By default, this parameter is set to UseExchangeDSNs and Exchange converts the DSNs to the Exchange 2010 DSN format.
-Any customized text or attachments that were associated with the original DSN are overwritten.

-If you set this parameter to PreserveDSNBody, Exchange converts the DSNs to Exchange 2010 DSN format.
-However, the text in the body of the DSN message is retained.

-If you set this parameter to DoNotConvert, Exchange does not modify the DSN message.
-Instead, Exchange 2010 delivers the message as a standard message.

-!!!
-Exchange Server 2013

-The DSNConversionMode parameter controls how Exchange handles delivery status notifications (DSNs) that are generated by earlier versions of Exchange or non-Exchange messaging systems.
-You can specify one of the following values for this parameter:

-- UseExchangeDSNs

-- PreserveDSNBody

-- DoNotConvert

-By default, this parameter is set to PreserveDSNBody.Exchange converts the DSNs to the Exchange 2013 DSN format, and the text in the body of the DSN message is retained.

-If you set this parameter to UseExchangeDSNs, Exchange converts the DSNs to the Exchange 2013 DSN format, which is the same as the Exchange 2010 DSN format.
-However, any customized text or attachments that were associated with the original DSN are overwritten.

-If you set this parameter to DoNotConvert, Exchange does not modify the DSN message.
-Instead, Exchange delivers the message as a standard message.

-!!!
-Exchange Server 2016, Exchange Online

 The DSNConversionMode parameter controls how Exchange handles delivery status notifications (also known as DSNs, non-delivery reports, NDRs, or bounce messages) that are generated by earlier versions of Exchange or other messaging systems.
 Valid values are:

 - DoNotConvert: DSNs aren't modified.
 The DSN is delivered as a standard message.